apache/tvm/docs/dev/relay_op_strategy.rst

         return strategy

-Register strategy for a new target
+Register Strategy for A New Target
 ----------------------------------

 There are two ways to register strategies for a new target.
 The more